8:00 a.m. – 10:00 a.m. ET

 With her relatively unique experience and certification as both a trademark agent and a paralegal immersed in marketing and advertising law, Catherine enjoys working with marketing professionals in a variety of industries, providing guidance and risk assessments for new branding initiatives and advertising campaigns.
 Until late 2018, Catherine managed the trademark, copyright and domain asset portfolios for the majority of the Rogers media and telecommunications companies in Canada, securing and protecting their intellectual property rights, plus supporting the ad review team in use of these assets.
 She was also involved in focusing on cyber security issues affected by the growth of the internet – including SEO and social media, plus infringements and phishing attacks.

-Catherine recently returned to focusing on marketing and advertising matters at Sobeys in Canada, having successfully managed similar work when initially at Rogers, and previously for the Canadian subsidiary of Kellogg Company, including sponsorships, licensing, contests, packaging and advertising.
+Catherine recently returned to focusing on marketing and advertising matters, working at Sobeys in Canada, having successfully managed similar work when initially at Rogers, and previously for the Canadian subsidiary of Kellogg Company, including sponsorships, licensing, contests, packaging and advertising.

 Catherine is a Fellow with the Intellectual Property Institute of Canada (IPIC), serving on a number of their Committees; and is also a member of the International Trademark Association (INTA).
+She is also a Fellow with the Institute of Law Clercks of Ontario.
 She was previously a member of the Licensing Executives Society, and also instructed courses offered at McGill and the Institute of Law Clerks of Ontario.
-Catherine has been a guest speaker at various conferences, webinars and events, speaking with professionals involved with marketing and advertising matters.
+Catherine has been a guest speaker at various conferences, Schulich School of Business and events, speaking with professionals involved with marketing and advertising matters. webinars and events,

 Closing Remarks by CMA